Grade 6 – LAB 4: Microorganisms 2

 5. Do not open the bags.
 Observe and record results daily.

-Data Collection Table
+Data Collection Table:

 SampleSurface TouchedDay Mold First AppearedMold Color(s)Mold Area (S/M/L)Notes (spots, etc.)